After working with business owners for 25+ years, the following statements are true. Many owners:

-The vast majority of connections are often work-related!
+Yes, the vast majority of connections are often work-related!
 For many, the simple thought of not working equates to the elimination of these connections.
 What follows?
 According to science, feelings of loneliness and social isolation.
-Seriously?
-Yes, apparently so.
+(Who knew?)

-It’s no mystery why many say they want to retire but can’t bring themselves to do it.
+It’s no mystery why some say they want to retire but can’t bring themselves to do it.
 Worse yet, they don’t even know why?

 While working, most owners admit feeling ‘emotionally connected.’
-Thus, the two not-so-silly key questions become:
+Thus, the two (not- so-silly) questions become:

-Spending time now to successfully cultivate a ‘social portfolio’ away from the office will prove to be a valuable investment of time, likely making the decision to retire an easier one.
+Spending time now to successfully cultivate a ‘social portfolio’ away from the office will prove to be a valuable investment of time.
+Science has proven it makes the decision to retire an easier one.

 Many owners approach retirement with ease and grace, welcoming it with open arms.
 Others struggle as they venture on a quest to discover who they are and their ultimate purpose outside of work.

-Once you have answered the basic financial questions surrounding the ability to retire, I challenge you to ask yourself a few more.
+Once you’ve answered the basic financial questions surrounding the ability to retire, I challenge you to ask yourself a few more.
 These answers will not only assist in your decision-making, but quite possibly be a pleasant surprise.